 - Accelerated approval within two months

 St. Kitts and Nevis provides the perfect destination to set up a second home, fenced by the blue waters and the verdant mountains.
 On top of that, the flourishing economy has made the country emerge as a hotbed for foreign investments.
 The impressive perks concerning international travel without the hassle and expense of travel permits enhance the appeal of the St. Kitts and Nevis citizenship by investment program immensely.
 As one of the longest-running citizenship by investment programs, it is one of the most trusted and proven programs for acquiring secondary citizenship.
 The international prowess that a St. Kitts and Nevis passport by Investment brings along are enormous.
-To begin with, one gets visa-free or on-arrival visa travel to 137 destinations including Singapore, Hong Kong, Russia and the EU Schengen zone including Switzerland and Ireland.
+To begin with, one gets to enjoy travel on a visa free or visa on arrival basis to 137 destinations including Singapore, Hong Kong, Russia and the EU Schengen zone including Switzerland and Ireland.
 Then, by virtue of its strategic alliances, the citizens of the island are also eligible to enjoy the benefits assured to the members of the Commonwealth.

 Moreover, the prompt processing time and the ease of application adds to its popularity.
 The St. Kitts and Nevis Citizenship benefits also stem from the accelerated approval process of the program, wherein a successful candidate gets the citizenship approval within a span of only 60 days.
 The required Investment compared to the benefits accrued makes the St. Kitts and Nevis Citizenship by Investment program highly appealing to high-net-worth individuals from different corners of the world.